1 December 2009 (Tuesday) - December Already?

 Meanwhile in lego-land “Ginge” ‘s friend has arrived.
 They share the same taste in hats, and “Gervais” has a cravat.
 That’s nice…

 5 December 2009 (Saturday) - An Xmas Party

-Having been phoned in the early hours from work twice last night I was understandably a tad tired this morning, I thought I’d have a lie-in.
+Understandably a tad tired this morning, I thought I’d have a lie-in.
 A shame the backache put paid to that idea, but such is life.
 I then did a bit of beer shopping.
 Could I find the Shepherd Neame Christmas Ale anywhere?
 Sainsbury’s had a good selection of porters and stouts.
 Far better than the competition.
 I might just start shopping in there in future.

 After a day pretty much wasted in NeverWinter, we set off for deepestSurrey for BKF’s Xmas party.
 Just like last year, we set off in torrential rain, drove through the rain, and arrived in the rain.
 Now we know where the place is, it’s easy to find, and soon we were meeting up with old friends.
 I really should get along to more BKF events, but they are always so far away!!